skip to content

 00:17:35 - Jenn Junod

-Oh yeah, it was just the experience of seeing if I could do it
+Oh yeah, it was just the experience of seeing if I could do it.

 00:17:38 - Anthony Campolo

-and do it to learn how to do it, so you can know why you should never do it again.
+And do it to learn how to do it, so you know why you should never do it again.
 That's what that exercise is.
 So what most people do is they'll run it in a Docker container, which is what you're learning to do.
 Or they'll go one step even further.
 What I do is deploy a Postgres database on Railway, which is running in a Docker container on Railway.
 But then it's not running on my machine.
 It's already over a network.
-Then if you're going to have weird network errors, you can debug that by working with a live database in production.
+Then, if you're going to have weird network errors, you can debug that by working with a live database in production.
 It's just a live database in production that you can blow away at any point in time.
 That's mostly what I recommend.
 But as I was saying, what we're going to do today has nothing to do with any of that.
 We're just going to run a Node server to figure out what it's like to use Docker to build and deploy a very small application.

 00:18:27 - Jenn Junod